-If you are a fairly rugged traveller or looking for an excuse to return to Africa, the Green Season's advantages are worth considering specifically in the destinations we recommend - it's in these iconic places that we believe you will have a better safari experience in the quiet months.
+If you’re a fairly intrepid traveller or wanting to return to Africa, the Green Season's advantages are worth considering, specifically in the hidden gem destinations.
+It's in these special places where unique wildlife spectacles occur, offering you an incredible safari experience in the quieter months.

 Botswana is undoubtedly the belle of the Green Season ball in Southern Africa.
 The rains in November and December trigger a migration of thousands of zebras from the floodplains around the Chobe River to the Nxai Pan area where they’ll remain until about February.
 The landscape transforms from desolate dust flats into lush grasslands with plentiful surface water trapped in shallow temporary lakes and seasonal streams.
 These are ideal conditions for foals, fawns and calves, which are born en masse.